Ngardmau: Demography

 The population of the state was 185 in the 2015 census and median age was 31.4 years.
 The official languages of the state are Palauan and English.

+In June 1972, the resident population was 265.

 Political system

+Ngardmau has its own constitution, adopted in 1984.
+The state government was established in 1984.
 The state of Ngardmau, with population of less than 200, has an elected chief executive, the governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members in the House of Delegates of Palau.

 The traditional Ngardmau political and social system is very strong and is still being used today.
 The women's association called the "Ngaratumtum" and the men's association called the "Ngara Okelout" are organizations which help the women and men of Ngardmau follow their traditional way of life and values.
 "Bul" is a form of punishment that dates back a long time, used for those who got into trouble stealing or walking on the road past curfew time.
 "Bul" punishment fines are paid to chiefs of Ngardmau.
 Today both "bul" punishment and government laws are both used in Ngardmau to keep the state clean and free of crime.

 The government of Ngardmau is also run by a governor and a legislative body called Kelulul Ngardmau.
 However Ngardmau's chiefs and their female counterparts are still in power, preserving their traditional way of life and values.
 Ngardmau is divided into three hamlets (Urdmang, Ngerutoi, and Ngetbong).
 These hamlets have chiefs and follow a hierarchical system according to clan.
 Beouch is a title for the highest chief and Ngirkebai is for the second high chief followed by several other titles.